| |

 given point, enough equanimity is part of the mindstream, producing

-aspiring Bodhicitta leads to genuine minds.
-Imagining one has generate
+aspiring Bodhicitta leads to genuine minds actualizing (materializing) the

-Bodhicitta while immersed in self-chershing is like swimming in mud after
+Bodhicitta while immersed in self-chershing, is like swimming in mud after

 having taken a shower.
 Pointless.